How exactly does my private information get on ‘people search’ sites?

 Use Google’s privacy tool to remove your personal information

 You can also use Google’s privacy tool to remove your personal information from their search engine.
 Google’s ‘Results about You’ tool was rolled out last year.
+Google says it has been working hard to make things better since it first launched its software.

 It launched with the intention of allowing users to request the removal of personal information that pops up during Google searches.
 Personal information can include a phone number, email address, address, or even unwanted images.
 You can request the removal of Google search results that divulge your personal information.